 users table and selects all data from the

 userinfo table (which reveals the information of every user).
 This works because the first part of the injected text (

 To avoid this sort of attack, you must ensure that any user data that is passed to an SQL query cannot change the nature of the query.
 One way to do this is to escape all the characters in the user input that have a special meaning in SQL.

 Note: The SQL statement treats the ' character as the beginning and end of a string literal.
 By putting a backslash in front of this character (\'), we escape the symbol, and tell SQL to instead treat it as a character (just a part of the string).

 In the following statement, we escape the ' character.
 The SQL will now interpret the name as the whole string in bold (which is a very odd name indeed, but not harmful).

 SELECT * FROM users WHERE name = 'a\';DROP TABLE users; SELECT * FROM userinfo WHERE \'t\' = \'t';

 Web frameworks will often take care of the character escaping for you.
 Django, for example, ensures that any user-data passed to querysets (model queries) is escaped.

 Note: This section draws heavily on the information in Wikipedia here.

 CSRF attacks allow a malicious user to execute actions using the credentials of another user without that user's knowledge or consent.

 This type of attack is best explained by example.
-John is a malicious user who knows that a particular site allows logged-in users to send money to a specified account using an HTTP
+Josh is a malicious user who knows that a particular site allows logged-in users to send money to a specified account using an HTTP

 POST request that includes the account name and an amount of money.
-John constructs a form that includes his bank details and an amount of money as hidden fields, and emails it to other site users (with the Submit button disguised as a link to a "get rich quick" site).
+Josh constructs a form that includes his bank details and an amount of money as hidden fields, and emails it to other site users (with the Submit button disguised as a link to a "get rich quick" site).

 If a user clicks the submit button, an HTTP